| “Real”

 exists and leads to the rejection of that worthy parent and yet

+the courts do not accept that this occurs.
 They merely believe and act upon a child’s rejecting one

 parent.
 It is my view, and others including Tony Coe from the organisation